lealceldeiro/gems/TheJavaModuleSystem/Chapter05/README.md

 - If `--add-modules` or `--module` was used, the JPMS adds the specified modules (but not their dependencies).
 - The JPMS uses the resulting set as the universe of observable modules for any further steps (like listing modules or launching the application).

+The option `--add-modules` can be used to define additional root modules beyond the initial module.
+If a module isn’t required (for example, because it’s only accessed via reflection), `--add-modules` must be used to make sure it becomes part of the module graph.

 ### 5.3.6 Observing the Module System with Log Messages

 The module system logs messages into two different mechanisms: